perryrh0dan/powershell/readme.md

 | DOCKER_DEV_ENV | docker image to use for the dev environment | registry.tpoe.dev/dev |
 | REMOTE_DEV_ENV | comma seperated list of 'ssh connection' strings | 192.168.0.1,192.168.0.2 |
 | SSH_DIRECTORY | directory that include ssh keys to be used in the dev container | C:/Users/thomas/.ssh |

+## Next

+- [] Find a way to mount the docker credentials from the windows credentials manager into the docker container

 ## Team